UCL/scikit-surgerydocker/.docs/source/cpu_container.md

 In this demo we are dockerizing [cpu-ex](https://github.com/UCL/cpu-ex) program.

 ## About cpu-ex program:
-The cpu-ex is short for CPU-Example, which means that the program does not require GPU for execution (For programs requiring GPU, see the next example).
-The cpu-ex is mimicing what a real world algorithm/program will do on execution i.e.
+The cpu-ex is short for CPU-Example.
+It is called CPU-ex because it utilizes CPU for execution execution.
+Check the repo [cpu-ex](https://github.com/UCL/cpu-ex) for more details.
+The cpu-ex is mimicing how a real world algorithm/program will perform on execution i.e.

 1. Read the input file `input_file.txt` from the `cpu-ex/input_data` directory
 1. Process it, append more lines to the existing text